Locke218/My-Work/(Processing) Randomized Dragon Simulation/README.md

 Language: Processing

+Description:
+	This project displays a dragon shaped kite

+	In the background

+	Finally, there is

 Project Description:
 	1. This project displays a dragon shaped kite, showing the strings and sectioned body.
 This dragon moves using a Perlin Noise random generator to decide the height of the body in a smooth fashion.
 Other kites also scroll by,